03/21/2021 by outercapehealthservices 0 Comments

 COVID-19 Testing: Asymptomatic and Symptomatic with Outer Cape Health Services:

-Outer Cape Health Services is now providing both Asymptomatic and Symptomatic testing services for COVID-19.
+Outer Cape Health Services provides both Asymptomatic and Symptomatic testing services for COVID-19.

 Testing sites and hours for prescheduled appointments are:

 OCHS Harwich Port Health Center, 710 Rt.
 28:

 OCHS Wellfleet Health Center, 3130 State Highway Route 6: